pivotal/docs-tas-adapter/install.md

      heartbeat_interval: TELEMETRY-HEARTBEAT-INTERVAL
    ```

+   Where:

-   Where `TELEMETRY-HEARTBEAT-INTERVAL` is how often telemetry data is sent to VMware.
+   - `TELEMETRY-HEARTBEAT-INTERVAL` is how often telemetry data is sent to
+   VMware.
 Default is every 24 hours.
-   This value must be specified as a time duration in hours.
+This value must be specified as a time
+   duration in hours.
 For example, "24h", not "1d".

 ### <a id="user-cert-expiration-warning"></a>(Optional) Configure the user certificate expiration warning duration